As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - In a medium size bowl, combine the ricotta, 4 ounces of the shredded cheese, grated Parmesan, seasoning, garlic powder, and salt.
 Mix well.
 Taste the filling, add more seasoning if desired, then add the beaten egg.
 Mix again until everything is incorporated.
 Set aside.

-- Alternatively, you can use 1 teaspoon dried basil, 1 teaspoon dried oregano, and 1/8 teaspoon dried thyme.
+- Italian seasoning: alternatively, you can use 1 teaspoon dried basil, 1 teaspoon dried oregano, and ⅛ teaspoon dried thyme.

-- Since zucchini are very wet, excess water can accumulate after thawing.
+- Moisture after thaw: since zucchini are very wet, excess water can accumulate after thawing.
 You can carefully pour off any unwanted water before reheating.